Morris A. Young

-Morris A. Young is an American police officer who has served as the sheriff of Gadsden County, Florida since 2004.
-Young became the second black sheriff in Florida history when he was elected, and as of 2018, he was the longest serving African American sheriff in Florida.
+Morris A. Young is an American law enforcement officer and politician who has served as the sheriff of Gadsden County, Florida since 2004.
+Upon assuming office, Young became the second black sheriff in Florida history and, as of 2025, is the longest-serving African American sheriff in Florida.

 Life and career

 Morris A. Young attended James A. Shanks High School and the Institute of Police Technology and Management at Chipola College.
 Young is a member of the National Sheriffs’ Association.

 Young regularly participates in Gadsden County's 34 mi annual breast cancer awareness walk, which lasts 12 hours and crosses Gadsden county.

 Law enforcement

 Young was a part of the Quincy Police Department for 11 years, where he served as a patrolman, a patrol sergeant and as a member of the narcotics task force.
 In 1999, Young began working for the Sheriff's Office as a school-resource officer and also worked on patrol and investigations.